You and I are one year older, this year. Twitter is, too.

 In general, Carrie Anne Foster suggests that you “use the same image for all of your social media platforms.
 This will make you easily recognizable.”

-“The key is to be consistent with it and to add your own unique voice and views.”
-Says Edwin Dearborn, “Twitter is not easy when one begins.
-The key is to keep on tweeting, to engage with people who resonate with you and to read up on it so you become better.
-Like any social media, it takes commitment and patience to become proficient at it.”
+“The key is to be consistent and to add your own unique voice and views,” says Edwin Dearborn.
+“Twitter is not easy when one begins.
+The key is to keep on tweeting, to engage with people who resonate with you and to read up on [the platform] so you become better.
+Like any social media, it takes commitment and patience to become proficient.”

 The prize doesn’t have to be money (this isn’t allowed everywhere in the US either) but it has to spark interest in potential users.

-Any niche carries both lighter and heavier topics to the table, and they’re both necessary to keep the boat afloat, so you shouldn’t skip the latter— even when your followers may engage into a heated discussion.
+Any niche carries both lighter and heavier topics to the table, and they’re both necessary to keep the boat afloat, so you shouldn’t skip the latter – even when your followers may engage in a heated discussion.

 The discussion will eventually cool down, but everybody will come out of it with deeper knowledge of their field and they will appreciate you for allowing it, which can only work toward an improved reputation for your brand.

-10. Be available to answer to questions on Twitter
+10. Be Available to Answer Questions on Twitter

-Twitter is not Quora or a support system, but you can use your channel as such if you want to.
+Twitter is not Quora or a support system, but you can use your channel as such if you want.

-Make some time or have one of your team to respond to support tweets during the week and encourage your users to get in touch on Twitter if they have an emergency (it can take longer to reply to an email).
+Having an authentic brand voice matters.
+Make some time or have one of your team respond to support tweets during the week and encourage your users to get in touch on Twitter if they have an emergency (it can take longer to reply to an email).

 Twitter SMM Toolbox

-For more tools and strategies, you can read the SMM guide I wrote for WHSR in November.
+For more tools and strategies, you can read our 24 social media marketing rules here.